The Magnus Archives Reviews

 Heritage from Home – October 2020

-Enjoy this historical fiction podcast from Historic Royal Palaces, which examines
+Enjoy this historical fiction podcast from Historic Royal Palaces, which examines significant events through the eyes of characters who have traditionally been confined to the shadows.

 - Current Archaeology